 Like its green and black counterparts, who are certainly the same olive, the Red Bella is grown in Puglia, Italy.
 The curing process is what makes this delicious olive stand apart with its red, red hue.
 Due to its mild flavor, the Bella di Cerignola Olive is often considered a beginner olive.
 All certified (DOP) Bella di Cerignolas are grown within the Foggia province of Puglia, Italy.

 For three generations the Arnaud family has been curing and selling traditional Provencal olives in the small town of Fontvieille-en-Provence, France.
 These green olives are cured for several months in gros sel, course sea salt.
 The olives macerate in their own juice, retaining a simple fruity olive flavor.
 They are then seasoned with sunflower oil and aromatic herbs grown in the countryside of Provence.
-These olives are among the most delicious in the world.
-Ingredients: Olives, sea salt, sunflower oil, thyme.
+Our olives are among the most delicious in the world.
+These sterilized tins have a shelf like of over 5 years.
+Tender olives, pasteurized to give them a long shelf life.
+These olives have less salt than their fresh, unpasteurized counterparts.